HolsteinZahler/python-challenge/README.md

 # python-challenge

+Here is a description of two python scripts each called ``main.py`` contained in each of the two folders in this repository.
+A description of the first is under the [PyBank](PyBank) heading and the second under [PyPoll](PyPoll).

 ## PyBank

 Expects to read a csv file named ``budget_data.csv`` in ``..Resources`` subfolder.
 The input file should have the following format.